-Construction on Orange County Parks' Magnolia Park Eco-tourism Center and other amenities has begun.
+Construction on Orange County Parks' Magnolia Park Eco-tourism Center and other amenities is underway.
 While the park remains open, the area between Lake Apopka and Binion Road, including the boat ramp, pavilion and Lake Apopka Loop Trailhead, are CLOSED until further notice.

 The new amenities will include an eco-tourism building, restroom facilities, pier for fishing and mooring, dock, pavilion, inclusive playground, interpretive signage for Lake Apopka and parking.
 See the conceptual plan